KevinKronk/stock-analysis/README.md

 ### Stock Performance: 2017 vs 2018

 ![Stock Returns 2017](Resources/Stock_Returns_2017.png)
 ![Stock Returns 2018](Resources/Stock_Returns_2018.png)

 ### Execution Times: Original vs Refactored Script

+As you can see in the images below, the refactored macro took less than 1/6th the amount of time to run as the original macro.
+This is largely because in the original macro a for loop was run through all the tickers, and then a nested for loop ran through all the data for each ticker.
+In the refactored code a single for loop is used to go through all the data while the information for each ticker was stored in arrays.

 Original Macro Execution Times